Lactose Tolerance Tests

 Fasting is required before and during testing, and you must be off antibiotics and stomach medications, such as antacids, laxatives and stool softeners, for two weeks prior to the test.
 There are other medications that may interfere with the test, so consult your healthcare practitioner about the medications you are taking.
 You should also not exercise or smoke for several hours before testing.
 In some cases, additional instructions may be provided by the healthcare practitioner and/or laboratory.
 For example, you may be asked to brush your teeth and then rinse your mouth with water prior to the hydrogen breath test and then again after drinking the liquid containing lactose.
 Follow any instructions you are given.

 How is it used?

 Lactose tolerance testing is used to help diagnose the cause of symptoms that suggest a reduced ability to digest lactose.
 These include abdominal pain and diarrhea following the ingestion of milk or dairy products.
 It may be ordered by itself or as part of a larger panel of tests when a secondary cause, such as malabsorption, is suspected.
 The hydrogen breath test is the more commonly ordered test.
+Doctors may also order this test as a part of a larger food sensitivity panel.
 The blood test is not ordered as frequently.